aarnphm/aarnphm.github.io/content/thoughts/Philosophy and Nietzsche.md

 Nietzsche posits that humans have contrived to retain their ignorance in order to enjoy life with freedom, lack of scruple, heartiness, and gaiety.
 This foundation of ignorance allows knowledge to rise, but it does so on the foundation of a far more powerful [[thoughts/Will|will]] --- will to ignorance to uncertainty, to the untrue.

 Nietzsche juxtaposes a paradox at our existence: a foundation of ignorance is actually built upon our will to knowledge.
 Will to knowledge is not opposed to ignorance, rather a refinement.
 Will to ignorance is actually a strategy of [[thoughts/Will to Power|power]], as it motivates [[thoughts/Giles Deleuze#active and reactive forces.|force]].

 ---

 ## The Gay Science

 Mentions the Death of God and start the introduction to the doctrine of eternal occurrence

+> [!note] The connotation of "gay" in Nietzsche's dialectics
+>
-The original title was "la gayza scienza", and "gay" doesn't necessarily means homosexuality, rather flexible and joyful.
-If word for word to be transcribed, it would meant The Joyful Science.
+> The original title was "la gayza scienza", and "gay" doesn't necessarily means homosexuality, rather flexible and joyful.
+> If word for word to be transcribed, it would meant The Joyful Science.

 ---